HL7/cql/input/pages/index.md

 ### Clinical Quality Language (CQL)

-*HL7 Standard: Clinical Quality Language Specification, Release 2 Mixed Normative/Trial-Use (CQL 2.0)*
+*HL7 Standard: Clinical Quality Language Specification, Release 2 Trial-Use Ballot (CQL 2.0.0-ballot)*

-*HL7 Mixed Normative/STU Specification*
+*HL7 Trial-Use Specification*

 Clinical Quality Language (CQL) is a high-level, domain-specific language focused on clinical quality and targeted at measure and decision support artifact authors.

 In addition, this specification describes a machine-readable canonical representation called Expression Logical Model (ELM) targeted at implementations and designed to enable sharing of clinical knowledge.

-> This specification is normative, except where identified as informative or trial-use content.
->
 > For a complete description of the changes to this version, please review the version history linked below.
 {: .note-info}